barebox/barebox/Documentation/devel/project-ideas.rst

-This section collects ideas to improve barebox and should serve as a pool of ideas for people who want to enter the field of firmware development but need some guidance what to work on.
+This section collects ideas to improve barebox and should serve as a pool of ideas for people who want to enter the field of firmware development but need some guidance on what to work on.

 These tasks can be adopted as part of programs like Google Summer of Code or by motivated individuals outside such programs.